jaredmcgrath/LikeCompiler/testSuite/README.md

 # Like Compiler Test Suite

+## IMPORTANT

+The documentation below is not updated fully FOR PHASE 4 TEST SUITE ONLY.
+Please see `testDescriptionsPhase4.md` for a description of the changes and how to use/run the tests in that suite.

 This contains all our tests for each phase, both positive and negative cases, grouped by the phase in which they were written.

 Each phase directory has a corresponding test documentation file named `testDescriptionsPhaseN.md` (replace `N` with the appropriate phase number).
 E.g. for `Phase2Tests`, see `Phase2Tests/testDescriptionsPhase2.md`.
 This documentation provides a general overview arguing the completeness of the test suite.
 This is followed by a table of all tests, a brief description of what the test accomplishes (Purpose), and a brief description of how the test accomplishes this (Function).